braugeist/EARTH/README.md

 # 🌎 EARTH

-EARTH is a [3D visualization](https://ownable.earth) of planet Earth that features 812 ownable Earth tiles.
+EARTH is a [3D visualization](https://earthtiles.org) of planet Earth that features 812 ownable Earth tiles.
 Each tile is represented by an [ERC-721 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) on Ethereum and can display a message chosen by its owner.
+View at [earthtiles.org](earthtiles.org)!

 <p align="center">
 <img src="./asset/EARTH_feature.jpg" alt="EARTH" width="400"/>